 are inherited in an autosomal dominant manner with no parent-of-origin effect and show a low penetrance (Benn et al. 2006).
 Mutations in the SDHAF1

-gene are a cause of SDH defective infantile leukoencephalopathy (Ghezzi D et al. 2009) and might cause PGL due to the function of SDHAF1
+gene are a cause of the recessive disorder SDH defective infantile leukoencephalopathy (Ghezzi D et al. 2009), but monoallelic mutations might cause PGL due to the function of SDHAF1

-Approximately 30% of hereditary PGL/PCC syndrome is caused by pathogenic variants in the SDHD
+10-25% of hereditary PGL/PCC syndrome is caused by pathogenic variants in the SDHB

-it is unknown.
+mutations are very rare (<0.1%).
 The majority of mutations in the SDH genes are point mutations and small deletions.
-It is estimated that around 5-17% of pathogenic mutations in the SDHB
+It is estimated that 1.2-5.5% of patients with hereditary PGL/PCC have pathogenic CNVs in SDHB

 Dutch founder deletion in exon 3 and the SDHB

 Spanish founder deletion in exon 1 (Bayley et al. 2005, 2009, Buffet et al. 2012), all of which can be detected with this probemix.